sanath9712/HarvardExercise/README.md

 2) run the react app to display the visualization on the data: npm start

-Sample results stored in images folder for reference:
+Sample results are added as .png images in main project directory for your reference